 - Exploration of 10 types of Pacific Coast seaweeds

-- 15-20 framed artworks of Pacific Coast seaweeds, all derived from actual scans of seaweed
+- 20 framed or aluminum-mounted artworks of Pacific Coast seaweeds, all derived from actual scans of seaweed

 - Historic photographs of seaweed and context for seaweed’s study throughout history (exact number is TBD)